iameberedavid/Kofi-and-Brothers-Company-Limited/README.md

 ## Project Description

 Kofi and Brothers Company Limited deals in the production and sale of bikes.
 There has been a growing concern as to how to maximize revenue while delivering on their goal to provide affordable biking solutions to everyone.
-As a data analyst, I am to help the marketing manager of the company gain insights into their data in order to make informed decisions.
+As a data analyst, I will help the marketing manager of the company gain insights into their data in order to make informed decisions.

 N/B: The datasets used are publicly available.